Poas

 Eruption History Summary

-Poas has 20 recorded eruptions in the geological database, spanning from 1981 CE to 2025 CE.
+Poas has 65 recorded eruptions in the geological database, spanning from 7920 BCE to 2025 CE.
 The most powerful recorded event was an explosive event producing ash plumes up to several kilometers in 2019 CE, reaching VEI 2 on the Volcanic Explosivity Index.
-With an average interval of roughly 2 years between eruptions over a span of 44 years, this is one of the more frequently active volcanoes in the database.
+With an average interval of roughly 153 years between eruptions over a span of 9,945 years, this is one of the more frequently active volcanoes in the database.
 This persistent activity suggests a robust and well-supplied magma system beneath the volcano.
 With eruptive activity as recently as 2025 CE, Poas remains an actively monitored volcano.

 Significance

-Its 20 recorded eruptions make it one of the most prolific volcanoes in our database, reflecting a persistent and well-documented eruptive history that has provided volcanologists with extensive data for understanding eruption patterns and forecasting future activity.
+Its 65 recorded eruptions make it one of the most prolific volcanoes in the entire global volcanic record, reflecting an exceptionally persistent magma supply system that has sustained near-continuous eruptive activity over millennia.
 Given its recent activity, Poas is closely monitored by geological survey organizations to provide early warning of future unrest.

 GVP Reference Summary